mattmaniak/fiflo/docs/WORKFLOW.md

 - Terminology,
 - Gnome Terminal,
 - xterm
+emulators
-emulators and with the native Linux text mode wnich is priority in tests.
+and with the native Linux text mode wnich is priority in tests.

 I do my best for proper rendering in every above.
-In others there could be some bugs because of ther quirk modes.
+In other cases editor can works but there could be some glitches because of ther quirk modes.